-As described in this response, IEEE 802 LMSC points out that a highly likely scenario in the 6G timeframe will be that the vast majority of QoS sensitive, mission-critical wireless broadband data communication will be delivered through the combination of fiber access coupled with low power indoor wireless connectivity (mainly IEEE 802.11/Wi-Fi).
+Item 5 of the DRAFT Opinion calls out "technology neutrality" as applicable to 6G.
+The IEEE 802 LMSC supports this statement.
+A highly likely scenario in the 6G timeframe will be that the vast majority of QoS sensitive, mission-critical wireless broadband data communication will be delivered through the combination of fiber access coupled with low power indoor wireless connectivity (mainly IEEE 802.11/Wi-Fi).
 In addition, robust and high capacity outdoor 6G networks will be required, most likely realized through macro cell deployments of cellular networks, supporting critical mobility and many outdoor usage scenarios.
 IEEE 802 LMSC encourages the RSPG to not limit its vision of 6G to IMT-2030/3GPP but to fully embrace the concept of technology neutrality in its considerations going forward and continue to enable European consumers and network owners to choose the mix of technologies that are best aligned with their needs on a "fit for purpose" basis.
 IEEE 802.11/Wi-Fi networks and applications are a key component of the set of technologies required to meet European Gigabit society objectives.